-A person under 16 years old should never operate this vehicle.
+- A person under 16 years old should never operate this vehicle. - This vehicle is for recreational use by experienced operator's only.

 Training Course

 Never operate this vehicle without proper instruction.
 Take a training course.
 All operators should receive training from a certified instructor.